nyudlts/aspace-finding-aid-Export/README.md

 aspace-export
 =============
-Command-line utility to bulk export EAD finding aids from Archivespace.
+Command-line utility for bulk export, validation and reformatting of EAD finding aids from Archivespace.

 Install
 -------